 For disabled people, daily life can seem like an impossible challenge.
-Stephen Hawking is all too familiar with the challenge of living a fulfilling life while being limited by disabilities.
-In fact, since he was born in 1942, he has been battling disability for the better part of his 74 years.
-While most people with amyotrophic lateral sclerosis (ALS) die prematurely, Hawking has pushed through his illness and become a world-famous physicist and more importantly, an inspiration to us all.
-Over the years, his work in theoretical physics has captured the public eye due to his intelligence, exceptional insight, tenacious research, and creativity.
+Prior to his passing in 2018, Stephen Hawking was all too familiar with the challenge of living a fulfilling life while being limited by disabilities.
+In fact, since his birth in 1942, he battled a disability for the better part of his life.
+While most people with amyotrophic lateral sclerosis (ALS) die prematurely, Hawking had pushed through his illness and become a world-famous physicist and more importantly, an inspiration to us all.
+Over the years, his work in theoretical physics captured the public eye due to his intelligence, exceptional insight, tenacious research, and creativity.

 A Life Lived to the Fullest

 Before Stephen Hawking was diagnosed, he was an unexceptional college student.
 After experiencing some unusual symptoms, he was diagnosed with ALS.
 In moments, he went from being bored with life to having a life-threatening challenge ahead of him.
 He was expected to live only a few months after his diagnosis.
 As anyone who ever listened to him speak knows, Hawking outlived this prediction by more than half a century.

 Instead of depressing him, the diagnosis gave him a renewed will to live.
 He knew that he may only have a few months, possibly years to live, and this changed his entire perspective.
 As his body began to deteriorate, he made great strides in theoretical physics.
 In the 1960s, Hawking showed that mathematically reversing the creation of black holes explained how the universe could have expanded.

 ALS may have forced Stephen Hawking to live in a wheelchair and use a computerized voice synthesizer, but it didn’t damper his bright outlook and sense of humor.
 In fact, he used to joke around about using the voice synthesizer, “the only trouble is it gives me an American accent”.